muhammadqasemtarboush1/data-structures-and-algorithms/linked_list/README.md

 > insert after:
 >> parameters: search value, new value
 >
 >> functionally: adds a new node with the given new value immediately after the first node that has the value specified
+>
+> kth form end:
+>> parameters: kth
+>
+>> functionally: return the node value with the given kth